MongoDB

 Excluding source data

-If you don't want to sync all your data, you can exclude databases and collections from your syncs on your Fivetran dashboard.
-To do so, go to your connector details page and un-check the objects you would like to omit from syncing.
+If you don’t want to sync all the data from your source database, you can exclude schemas, tables, or columns from your syncs on your Fivetran dashboard.
+To do so, go to your connector details page and uncheck the objects you would like to omit from syncing.
 For more information, see our Data Blocking documentation.

 You cannot exclude fields from your syncs.